Tweeting Oncologist Draws Ire And Admiration For Calling Out Hype

 His prolific research output is supported in part by funding from Texas billionaires Laura and John Arnold.
 Their foundation has a soft spot for supporting scientists who are calling out shortcomings in scientific research and suggesting ways to improve it.

 Prasad's skeptical approach was on display at the ASCO meeting.
 As the crowd was gathering, he fired off a tweet encouraging the attendees to play "ASCO Bingo."
-He'd filled a five-by-five grid with words such as "unprecedented," "breakthrough," "game changer" and "transformative" and invited his colleagues to listen for these words during the scientific presentations.
+He had filled a five-by-five grid with words such as "unprecedented," "breakthrough," "game changer" and "transformative" and invited his colleagues to listen for these words during the scientific presentations.

 Want to play #ASCO18 Bingo!!!!!!#ASCO18 sessions aren't always riveting— Vinay Prasad (@VinayPrasadMD) June 1, 2018